How To Fix Duck Feet: 10 Exercises To Improve Posture

 If your feet overpronate, the arch on the medial side of the foot will collapse, and your feet will roll inwards.

-Overpronation is usually due to having flat feet, but it can also be exacerbated by having tight peroneal muscles and weak muscles in the shins and feet.
+Overpronation is usually caused by flat feet, but it can also be exacerbated by tight peroneal muscles and weak muscles in the shins and feet.

 #6: Hallux Rigidus